im-reef/perodua/README.md

 Overview

+This is only for documentation purposes only.
+Feel free to check on the project at https://plc.perodua-smart-factory.xyz (only works during working hours).

 This project creates a real-time dashboard for monitoring a simple production system using IoT sensors connected to a Raspberry Pi.
 It tracks:
 - Machine status (running or stopped)
 - Part counts (good or not good)